FM FencingMonitor

 Offense Dynamics

-Source Aggregated metrics and interpretations in offensive context
+Source Movement data and interpretation in attacking context

 Modes Static, Longitudinal, Contextual Versus